the-mighty-mo/FBIBot/README.md

 ## Build instructions

-1. Download/clone the repository
+1. Download/clone the repository.
 2. Open `FBIBot.sln` in Visual Studio on a Windows machine with .NET Framework 4.7.2.
 **NOTE:** This project was created in Visual Studio 2019, and it may not be backwards compatible with older versions of Visual Studio.
 3. Add your Client ID, Token, and Discriminator to `SecurityInfo.cs` so the bot can come online and respond to commands.
+**NOTE:** It is recommended that you set your bot's profile picture to FBIBot/FBI.png and its name to "The FBI" for maximum effect.
 4. Restore NuGet packages (if necessary before build).
 5. Build the project in Release mode (Any CPU) and run `FBIBot.exe` (in FBIBot\bin\Release).